fishe2j7/Macro-Project-2/README.md

     -> The Solow Residual in level (exp(logA)) = "A"

 Detailed explanations on each of these variable's calculations and the code to do so is contained in "Part-3-Code.R"

+Code for generating the Simulated v Actual GDP and Steady-State v Actual GDP plots are contained in "PlotCodes.R"